Espoir59995/NLLC_GLAI_Maize/README.md

 ## Shared data scope

-The shared image dataset contains 149 maize leaf images collected in 2023 at the Jingyuetan Remote Sensing Test Site (JYT).
-These images represent a subset of the complete multi-year field image archive and are provided for model testing and review purposes.
+The shared image dataset contains a representative subset of 149 maize leaf images collected in 2023 at the Jingyuetan Remote Sensing Test Site (JYT).
+These images are provided for model testing and review purposes.

+The shared training dataset `data/training_pixels/3GreenandYellow.csv` contains pixel-level samples used for Random Forest leaf component classification.
+The file includes 800 labelled pixels, with 200 samples for each class.

 Because the field campaign is part of an ongoing research project, the complete multi-year raw image archive, full field sensor records, and complete plot-level datasets are not publicly released at this stage.
-The shared data and model files are sufficient for testing the image-based leaf component classification procedure described in the manuscript.
+The shared images, pixel-level training data, trained model, and scripts are sufficient for testing and retraining the image-based leaf component classifier described in the manuscript.

 ## File naming convention